Ming conquest of Xia

-The Ming conquest of Sichuan saw the Ming dynasty conquer Sichuan from the Ming Xia Kingdom from 1370 to 1371.
-Besides being situated in a rich province, Xia also prevented further Ming dynasty expansion into southwestern areas such as Yunnan.
+The Ming conquest of Sichuan saw the Ming dynasty conquer Sichuan from Ming Xia from 1370 to 1371.
+Besides being situated in a wealthy province, Ming Xia also prevented further Ming dynasty expansion into other southwestern areas in China proper such as Yunnan.
 The Ming dynasty's ultimate victory marked the unification of China proper by the Hongwu Emperor.

 Background

 After the Battle of Lake Poyang, the Hongwu Emperor defeated the rivaling warlords Chen Youliang and Zhang Shicheng before founding the Ming dynasty and pushing the Yuan dynasty out of northern China.
 By 1370, most of China proper (besides Sichuan) had been unified by the Ming dynasty; Sichuan was still under Ming Xia's control.
 Xia was founded in 1360 by Ming Yuzhen after he refused to recognize Chen Youliang's assassination of Xu Shouhui and Chen's subsequent enthronement as emperor.
 Xia's attempts towards territorial expansion, particularly into Yuan-controlled Yunnan, were unsuccessful.
 The kingdom lost much of its central authority after Ming Yuzhen died in 1366 and his young son, Ming Sheng, took the throne.
 In 1366, Hongwu sent envoys to Xia, ostensibly to recognize the succession but actually to spy and prepare maps for the coming invasion.
 Though Xia had maintained relatively good relations with the ascendant Ming dynasty, it refused an offer of surrender from the Ming envoy Yang Jing.
 Xia also blocked potential Ming dynasty expansion into Yunnan by denying military access to Ming.
 Hongwu tried to intimidate the Xia court by having a Xia envoy accompany Xu Da and observe Xu's army.
 This failed and Xia bolstered its defenses, particularly along the Yangtze.
 Xia general Wu Youren plundered Xingyuan and Hanzhong in August 1370.

 The Hongwu Emperor began preparing to invade Sichuan in 1370.
 Xu Da was to guard against potential Northern Yuan incursions from his base in the former Yuan capital, Beiping.
 Tang Yu was sent to Xiangyang to transport supplies to Shaanxi, where Fu Youde was preparing to invade Sichuan from the north.
 Tang He and Liao Yongzhong were to sail up the Yangtze and enter Sichuan from the east.